Youmy001/apine-framework/README.md

 ## Requirements

 For APIne 2:
-* PHP 7.0 or greater with the PDO extension
+* PHP 7.2 or greater with the PDO extension
-* MySQL 5.6 or MariaDB 10.1
+* MySQL 5.6 or MariaDB 10.1 or greater
 * Apache 2.4 with mod_rewrite

 For APIne 1.1: